vstenby/embedding-atlas/packages/docs/table.md

 You can use this to designate custom renderers for columns.
 A `CustomCellsConfig` is a `{ [column: string]: CustomCell }`.
 See [Custom Cells](#custom-cells) for more info.

+### additionalHeaderContents? `AdditionalHeaderContentsConfig`

+You can use this to designate additional content for column headers.
+Additional header content is rendered above the title of the header, and can be used to add helpful content such as summaries and visualizations to headers.
+A `AdditionalHeaderContentsConfig` is a `{ [column: string]: AdditionalHeaderContent }`.
+See [Additional Header Contents](#additional-header-contents) for more info.

 ## Custom Cells

 To use custom cell rendering, first create a class for the custom cell renderer: